vocalpy/vak/README.md

 <hr>

-## a neural network toolbox for animal vocalizations and bioacoustics
+## A neural network toolbox for animal vocalizations and bioacoustics

 [![DOI](https://zenodo.org/badge/173566541.svg)](https://zenodo.org/badge/latestdoi/173566541)
 <!-- ALL-CONTRIBUTORS-BADGE:START - Do not remove or modify this section -->